andreamussap/ubuntu-tips/docs/reset-lost-password.md

 ### 1. Turn on or reboot your computer to access the [GRUB] menu.

 - If Ubuntu is your only installation keep pressing the left SHIFT key after starting the computer until GRUB's menu appears.
-- As I have a dual-boot, the GRUB is displayed automatically to me.
+- As I have a dual-boot, the GRUB is automatically displayed.

-### 2. Open the GRUB Menu in edition mode to update it.
+### 2. Open the GRUB menu in edition mode to update it.

 Highlight the **Ubuntu** menu item and type **'e'** to edit it.